Skip To Main Content

 Ryan Strain

-Vice Chairman, School Board Position 1
+School Board Position 1

-Ryan Strain, Vice Chairman, School Board Position 1
+Ryan Strain, School Board Position 1

 Ryan and his wife, Sarah, grew up in Germantown and returned in 2017 to raise their family.
 Ryan and Sarah’s primary reason for moving back to Germantown was so they could send their children to Germantown schools.
 All three of their sons attend schools within the District.